EXOTIC & contrasting coastlines

 contact us fOR PRICING, SIZING & USAGE

-chalky mount
+chalky mount beach

 “When I first moved to Barbados, I lived at my in-laws house on the East Coast.
 I'd spend a lot of time swimming in that ocean right there with my family.
 There are many beautiful rock formations up in the hills of Chalky Mount.
 Apparently an art director of a nude magazine thought so too.
 One day while I was driving by, I noticed a naked woman leaning against a curvy sandstone outcrop.
 I don’t know if this is legal in Barbados.
 There was a photographer and art director shooting stills of the young woman.
 I also noticed a security guy lurking around, keeping his eye on me as I drove slowly past the scene!”